SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 value, this is its very own problem.
 The process will **not** be terminated by *pypet*.
 The process will only cause *pypet* to not start new processes until the utilization falls below the threshold again.
-In order to use this cap feature you need the psutil_ package.
+In order to use this cap feature, you need the psutil_ package.

 Note that HDF5 is not thread safe, so you cannot use the standard HDF5 storage service out of the box.
 However, if you want multiprocessing, the environment will automatically provide wrapper